Current production in ring condensates with a weak link: Exact spectrum of a stirred BEC

-The spectrum of dragged solutions, at $\alpha\neq0$, and its connection to the free ones, at $\alpha=0$, which move in the absence of a link, is qualitatively different for attractive and repulsive condensates.
+The spectrum of dragged solutions for attractive and repulsive condensates differ qualitatively in two main ways.
 Firstly, for $g<0$, swallowtails point upward, while for $g>0$ they point downward.
 This implies that a given stirring protocol produces solutions with a different number of solitons in repulsive and attractive condensates.
-For example, if a link is set on the first vortex state, for any $g\gtrsim0$ (connecting the middle blue lines in Fig.~\ref{fig:st3x3} (a) with the ones in (b)), the condensate presents a density dip at the position of the link as well as a gray soliton in the opposite site.
-In contrast, for $g\lesssim 0$, the solution with current $J\simeq1$ at $\alpha\gtrsim0$ (orange line in Fig.~\ref{fig:st3x3} (h)) shows two gray solitons and a density dip at the position of the link.
-In both cases, $g>0$ and $g<0$, the two and three dips created by setting the delta on the first vortex state, become deeper as the delta strength increases, leading to two and three fully formed dark solitons, respectively, as $g\to\infty$ (see Fig.~\ref{fig:densities} in Appendix~\ref{app:spectrum}).
-Secondly, the band formed by the ground states at different $\Omega$ for $g<0$, contains no swallowtail structure and forms a continuous set of solutions without critical velocities.
-This means that, in attractive condensates, solutions with one gray soliton and with largely different currents can be coupled among them through a simple adiabatic variation of the link's velocity $\Omega$.
+Secondly, the band formed by the ground states at different $\Omega$ for $g<0$ and $\alpha>0$, plotted as the red (bottom, light gray) line in Fig.~\ref{fig:st3x3} (h) and (i), contains no swallowtail structure and forms a continuous set of solutions.
+Since these solutions correspond to the ground state of the condensate for each velocity, they are also stable against Bogoliubov perturbations.
+This means that, in attractive condensates, solutions with one gray soliton, i.e. the dip created by the link, and with largely different currents can be coupled among them through a simple adiabatic variation of the velocity of the link, $\Omega$.